d-kja/manga-hub/README.md

 -   [Figma Project](https://www.figma.com/file/Kcx9jFPDIu12fkrWYtahCf/TCC-Prototype?node-id=0%3A1)
 -   [Color Palette](https://colorhunt.co/palette/171717444444da0037ededed)

-_Obs_: for now i'm using a few placeholders, I do not intend to use them for comercial purpose
+_Obs_: for now i'm using a few placeholders, but lemme be clear!
+I do not intend to use them for comercial purpose, they r temporary and if you are the owner and don't like the fact that i'm using it I'll remove it.